WeiqiMaster/React-Express-MySQL-Login-Register/README.md

 ``` -->

-# Testing ethereal email account.
-Fake verification code will be sent from this email (The recipient will not recieved the email).
-Check https://ethereal.email
+# Testing ethereal email account (Fake verification code will be sent from this email.
+The recipient will not receive the email.
+Check https://ethereal.email)
 - Username: 	brody48@ethereal.email (also works as a real inbound email address)
 - Password: 	1bWqZCcVwKuZTdT7G4